ericwbailey/ericwbailey.website/source/published/dungeons-and-dragons-taught-me-how-to-write-alt-text.md

 Theater of the mind play means that the entire game is conducted verbally.
 The sole exception is your character sheet, which is a text and number-based armature you build the rest of your character from.

-The narrative is shared amongst everyone verbally.
+The narrative is shared amongst everyone by talking.
 The aesthetics of the game exist entirely in each player’s mind, and not communicated via moving little figures around on a map.

 You can probably guess where this post is going now.